MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

-#Homepage
+# Homepage
--Main page after logging in, user can scroll through the events available -Favorites buttion is implemented on the screen but is not functional at this time
+- Main page after logging in, user can scroll through the events available
+- Favorites button is implemented on the screen but is not functional at this time

 <p align="center">
   <img width="460" height="700" src="homepage.png">